Pungyeon/clean-go-article/proposal.md

 }
 ```

 In this case, we aren't only accepting a single `interface{}` but rather, a slice of types.
-These types can be of any type and can even be of different types, as long as they implement the empty `interface{}`, which funnily enough, they 100% will.
+These types can be of any type and can even be of different types, as long as they implement the empty `interface{}`, which we are certain that any type will.
 This is a super common pattern when handling string conversation (both from and to string).
-The reason being, this is the only way in golang to implement generic methods.
+The reason being, this is the only way in Go to implement generic methods.
 Good examples of this, come from the `json` standard library package:

 ```go
 func InsertItemHandler(w http.ResponseWriter, r *http.Request) {